Consensys/web3studio-soy/packages/soy-core/README.md

 })().catch(console.log);
 ```

+### View Your Beautiful Site

+Once you have ENS set up to point to an ipfs hash, simply add `.soy` to the ENS
+domain in your browser.
+For example, web3studio.eth becomes
+[web3studio.eth.soy][web3studio.eth.soy].

 ## Packages

 Soy consists of a bunch of tools that make hosting distributed web sites easy.
 They are: